scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ### Step 10.4 Basic mapping example

-The default mapping listed below will allow to convert data from Sigfox Backend and publish it to ThingsBoard.
+The default mapping listed below will allow to convert data from Sigfox Backend and publish it to Pacificsoft.

 ```json
 {